-Professor Greabe is admitted to practice before the United States Supreme Court; the United States Courts of Appeals for the First, Seventh and Eighth Circuits; and the United States District Courts for the Districts of New Hampshire and Massachusetts.
-He also is a member of the bar in New Hampshire and Massachusetts.
+Professor Greabe is admitted to practice before the United States Supreme Court; the United States Courts of Appeals for the First, Seventh, and Eighth Circuits; the United States District Courts for the Districts of New Hampshire and Massachusetts; the New Hampshire Supreme Court; and the Massachusetts Supreme Judicial Court.

 Greabe, J. M. (2012).
 Foreword: Constitutional Constraints State Health Care & Privacy Regulation after Sorrell v.
 IMS Health.
 Vermont Law Review, 36, 809-815.
 Retrieved from http://scholars.unh.edu/law_facpub/70

 Richey, S., & Greabe, J. M. (2012).
 Stolen Valor & the First Amendment: Does Trademark Infringement Law Leave Congress an Opening?.
 New England Law Review, 47, 293-313.
 Retrieved from http://scholars.unh.edu/law_facpub/117

 Greabe, J. M. (2012).
 Objecting at the Altar: Why the Herring Good Faith Principle and the Harlow Qualified Immunity Doctrine Should Not Be Married.
 Columbia Law Review Sidebar, 112, 1-15.
 Retrieved from http://www.columbialawreview.org/

 Greabe, J. M. (2011).
 Iqbal, al-Kidd and Pleading Past Qualified Immunity: What the Cases Mean and How They Demonstrate a Need to Eliminate the Immunity Doctrines from Constitutional Tort Law.
 William & Mary Bill of Rights Journal, 20, 1-38.
 Retrieved from http://scholars.unh.edu/law_facpub/85